-Dr. Alice M. Hammel is a widely known music educator, author, and clinician whose experience in music is extraordinarily diverse.
-She currently teaches for James Madison and Virginia Commonwealth Universities in the areas of music education and music theory respectively, and has many years of experience teaching both instrumental and choral music in public and private schools.
+Alice Hammel is a widely known music educator, author, and clinician whose experience in music is extraordinarily diverse.
+She teaches for James Madison and Virginia Commonwealth Universities in the areas of music education and music theory respectively, and has many years of experience teaching both instrumental and choral music in public and private schools.
 She has maintained a large, independent flute studio for over 20 years.
 Most recently, Dr. Hammel is also the Autism Spectrum Disorder Music Intervention Specialist for ASSET ( Autism Spectrum Support, Education and Training), a division of Virginia Youth and Family Services.

 Dr. Hammel has put these varied experiences to great use while compiling a large body of scholarly work.
-A text and online resource, Teaching Music to Students with Special Needs: A Label-free Approach, co-authored with Dr. Ryan Hourigan, was published in 2011.
-Now in its fifth printing, this book was recently joined by a second book written by Hammel and Hourigan, Teaching Music to Students with Autism, lauded by critics in the field upon release.
-Both resources are available through Oxford University Press.
-A new resource, Winding It Back: Teaching to Individual Differences in Classroom and Ensemble Settings, is scheduled to be released in late 2015.
-Dr. Hammel has also contributed chapters to several other Oxford University Press resources including Composing our Future (edited by Kaschub and Smith) .
+She is a co-author for two texts: Teaching Music to Students with Special Needs: A Label-free Approach, and Teaching Music to Students with Autism, available through Oxford University Press.
+A new resource, Winding It Back: Teaching to Individual Differences in Music Classroom and Ensemble Settings, will be released in February 2016.
+Dr. Hammel has contributed chapters to several other Oxford University Press resources including Composing our Future (edited by Kaschub and Smith) and Exceptional Pegagogy (edited by McCord and Blair) .
 Dr. Hammel is a contributing author to a variety of resources available through the National Association for Music Education (NAfME) and has published widely in music, arts, special, and general education journals.